tylerowen/Barista-Resume/README.md

 ### Professional Experience

 **Outlier AI** | Writing Evaluator Tier 3 - Remote *(Jun 2024 - present)*
-- Worked with White Wolf RHLF to help train their AI-Language model through writing prompts, rating responses according to a rubric, and rewriting responses according to errors
+- Worked in multiple project to train various companies' AI-Language model through writing prompts, rating responses according to a rubric, and rewriting responses according to errors
 - Used Discourse to stay up-to-date on technical issues, tasking availability, upcoming training webinars, and communicated with QM's and fellow taskers
 - Read feedback on tasks and corrected errors in workflow